51st state: Legal requirements

 In most cases, the organized government of a territory made known the sentiment of its population in favor of statehood, usually by referendum.
 Congress then directed that government to organize a constitutional convention to write a state constitution.
 Upon acceptance of that constitution by the people of the territory and then by Congress, a joint resolution would be adopted granting statehood.
-The President would then issue a proclamation announcing the addition of a new state to the Union.
+The President would then issue a proclamation adding a new state to the Union.
 While Congress, which has ultimate authority over the admission of new states, has usually followed this procedure, there have been occasions (because of unique, case-specific circumstances) when it did not.

 A simple majority in each House of Congress is required to pass statehood legislation; however, in the United States Senate, the filibuster requires 60 votes to invoke cloture.
 Some statehood advocacy organizations have called for amending or abolishing the filibuster as a path to achieve statehood.
-As with other legislation, the President can sign or veto statehood bills that pass, and Congress has the power to override a veto with a two-thirds majority.
+As with other legislation, the President can sign or veto statehood bills that pass, and Congress has the power to override a veto with a two-thirds majority; Nebraska is the only existing state admitted through a veto override.

+Although Congress, with approval of the President, can add a state to the Union, they cannot make another State by splitting or merging two existing states, without the consent of the State (or States) legislatures involved.